-Browser & Crawler Configuration (Quick Overview)
+Browser, Crawler & LLM Configuration (Quick Overview)

 Crawl4AI’s flexibility stems from two key classes: